-Q: Is Public Health Leadership Lab happening during the 2020-2021 school year?
+Q: Is Public Health Leadership Lab in-person or virtual during the 2023-2024 school year?

 Q: Will the 10 electives for the concentration be able to overlap with the electives required for my program?

 A: Yes, your electives for PHL Lab can overlap with required or elective courses for your program.
 You do not have to take completely new courses if PHL approved courses also fulfill your program’s needs.

 Q: Is the list of approved courses changing this year?

 A: No, the list is not changing.
 The list of approved courses for the concentration will remain the same.

 Q: How will the experiential part of PHL Lab work for students in online degree programs who participate virtually?

 A: PHL Lab has adapted to the virtual format by including online simulations and live integrations in order to provide experiential learning for you to apply to your public health practice.

 Q: What are the attendance policies for PHL Lab?

 A: You are expected to attend all of the sessions in the format that is designated for your program.
 While we will do our best to be accommodating to emergency circumstances, we cannot guarantee that you will successfully complete the program if you are unable to commit to all of the sessions.